KDE/websites-hig-kde-org/HIG/source/plattform/settings.rst

    Notifications settings in a form layout

-Use a :doc:`form </patterns/content/form>` if your setting consist of may controls and input fields.
+Use a :doc:`form </patterns/content/form>` if your settings have many controls and input fields.

 -  Lay out your settings page according to the :doc:`alignment </layout/alignment>` guidelines.
 -  Organize your settings into logical groups, with more important groups appearing higher up on the page.
-Separate the groups with white space or put them into different tabs of a
+Separate the groups with whitespace or put them into different tabs of a
    :doc:`tabbed view </components/navigation/tab>` (if appropriate).
 -  Separate common and advanced settings into different groups.
-If necessary, hide the advanced settings behind a collapsible group box.
-Make the standard settings comprehensible and easy to use.
+If necessary, hide the advanced settings behind a collapsible group box or on another page or tab.
+Make the common settings comprehensible and easy to use.

 Grid
 """"